Kurumiiw/Middleware/README.md

 As shown in the diagram, the middleware exposes an API which enables sending and receiving.
 The API is split between endpoints for reliable and unreliable communication.
-Despite what is shown in the diagram, the API is only byte stream based when using reliable communication, while the unrealiable part of the API is message based.
+Despite what is shown in the diagram, the API is only byte stream based when using reliable communication, while the unreliable part of the API is message based.
 With unreliable, the messages are divided into an ordered list of ”data packets” (fragments) to fit with the Maximum Transmission Unit (MTU) of the network (shown as ”Split” and ”Merge” in Figure 2).